jonathanulco/laurakalbag-dot-com/content/posts/a-realign-for-2015/index.md

 I’m just ashamed that it took me so long to get around to it.
 Now, thanks to Heydon’s fantastic rundown of [Practical Aria Examples](http://heydonworks.com/practical_aria_examples/#progressive-collapsibles), I’m using `aria-controls`, `aria-hidden`, and `aria-expanded` to great effect.

-{{< figure caption="The dropdown navigation menu which shows on narrower viewports is now more accessible.
+{{< figure figcaption="The dropdown navigation menu which shows on narrower viewports is now more accessible.
 You can view the page source to see more." >}}
   {{< img src="menu.jpg" alt="Screenshot of page navigation expanded under the Menu button" >}}
 {{< /figure >}}